CitrineInformatics/gemd-python/CONTRIBUTING.md

  * Every PR must contain a version bump following [semantic versioning](https://semver.org/)
  * Backport branches for historical versions are created as-needed off of master; backports are branched off of and merged into them

- During periods of rapid development activity, the branching strategy may change to accomodate it, but it will be kept up to date here.
+ During periods of rapid development activity, the branching strategy may change to accommodate it, but it will be kept up to date here.

 ## Release process